default-output-block.skip-main

 Mitchell-Kouttab said everyday people could boycott buying Israeli products, to hold the elected officials accountable by writing letters and speaking to MPs, and educating themselves on what’s happening.

 “It’s really important to know we’re not alone.
-124 countries voting makes up a massive amount of countries and it demonstrated the overwhelming support of Palestinians and and having our freedom and our justice,” she said.
+124 countries voting in favour of Palestinian self-determination, makes up two-thirds of those voting.
+Is a massive show of support for Palestinian independence, freedom and justice, it is long overdue,” she said.